eugeniogiusti/tomcat10-1-33-installation_script/README.md

 # Tomcat10_1_33_installation_script
-Automatic installation and configuration of Tomcat 10.1.33 with Java 11 // Red hat distros compatible
-# Java 11 and Tomcat 10.1.33 Installation Script

 This script has been tested on **AlmaLinux 9.5** and is compatible with the latest versions of **Rocky Linux** and **Red Hat**.
 It installs **Java 11** and **Tomcat 10.1.33**.
 Feel free to adapt the script for other purposes or scenarios.